secarrel/Bike_Park_ecommerce/TESTING.md

         Order' object is not iterable

-    To resolve this, I removed the loop that iterates over order in the template and set it up to iterate through the items within the order.
+    To resolve this, I removed the loop that iterates over the order in the template and set it up to iterate through the items within the order.

     Webhooks now work!
-But you can see from the below screenshot that each payment_intent was being created twice.
+But you can see from the below screenshot that each payment_intent was created twice.
 This took a lot of investigation to resolve.

     ![webhook payment working](docs/testing_images/bugs/doubleorder/double-payment-intent-created-bug.png)

 -  #### Double Payment Intent Created

-    This bug was noticable in two locations; in the webhooks as shown above, and in my order list in the admin panel.
-With print statements I located the problem.
+    This bug was noticeable in two locations; in the webhooks as shown above, and in my order list in the admin panel.
+With print statements, I located the problem.
 In the webhook handler, there is a section that checks if the order exists by checking the combination of every field against each order in the database.
 If there's a match, the order is updated, otherwise a new order is created.

     To resolve this, I checked the database for a match with the stripe_pid as this is a unique value, specific to the order.